Jai Ingham: Malvern City

 After a solitary season with NPL Victoria side South Melbourne FC in 2022, Ingham joined Victorian State League 1 South-East side Malvern City for the 2023 season.

 He was also announced as the club's MiniRoos technical director in 2024.

 International career

 In May 2016, Ingham was named to the Samoan national squad for the 2016 OFC Nations Cup however he did not travel to Papua New Guinea for the tournament and was listed as an absentee.

 In March 2017, Ingham was called up to the New Zealand national squad for World Cup qualifiers, along with his brother Dane.
 He made his debut on 28 March 2017 against Fiji.

 Personal life

-Jai is the cousin of Samoan international Johnny Hall and brother of Newcastle Jets player Dane Ingham.
+Jai is the cousin of Samoan international Johnny Hall and brother of player Dane Ingham who currently playing in Malaysia top-flight league Sabah F.C..
 In addition to holding an Australian passport, Ingham also holds Samoan and New Zealand passports, as he has a Samoan-New Zealand mother and an Australian father.